vectordotdev/vector/docs/specs/component.md

 This specification addresses _direct_ component development and does not cover aspects that components inherit "for free".
-For example, this specification does not cover global context, such as `component_id`, that all components receive in their telemetry by nature of being a Vector compoent.
+For example, this specification does not cover global context, such as `component_id`, that all components receive in their telemetry by nature of being a Vector component.

 ## How to read this document